 Installation of an ESET Security product fails in CA InstSupp!InstallDriverPackages for EPFWLWF on HrInstallComponent with error code NETCFG_E_MAX_FILTER_LIMIT (0x8004a029).

 Windows has a restriction for the maximum number of network filter drivers that can be loaded at a time.
 If the maximum value is reached, then the next filter driver installation will fail.
-Each version of Windows has this maximum value hardcoded and also defined in the Registry.
-The value in the Registry is typically set to a much smaller value then the hardcoded one.
+Each version of Windows has this maximum value hard coded and also defined in the Registry.
+The value in the Registry is typically set to a much smaller value than the hardcoded one.
 If the Registry value is not defined, then the hardcoded value is used.

 C:\Users\Owner\Desktop\ESETInstallationFixer_64.exe -fix MNF